Have questions? We're here to help!

 Bike share is still useful if you have your own bike.
 Perfect for short, one-way trips, using bike share when you are already out or unable to ride your bike home is a great way to get you where you want to go.
 There’s no need to carry your bike lock, it spares your bike from wear and tear, and can get you quickly from Point A to Point B. Many bicycle owners join bike share because they find there are many reasons and times to use bike share instead of their own bikes.

-Join as an Annual 30 Member for only $99 (plus HST) per year, or as an Annual 45 Member for $115 (plus HST).
-Single Trip Passes, Day Passes and 3-Day Passes are also available for purchase.
-See Pricing for more details.
+Bike Share Toronto offers flexible passes and pricing options to meet your needs.
+Join as an Annual 30 Member for only $105 (plus HST) per year, or an Annual 45 Member for $120 (plus HST).
+Short term passes such as the Pay As You Go Pass and Day Pass are also available for purchase.
+See the pricing page for more details.

 A station is the strip of bikes that are available around the city.
 These stations are solar-powered and hold a variable number of bikes.
 A dock holds the available bicycles.
 Bicycles are locked into a docking port and can only be unlocked using a bike share key or ride code.
 The dock has a slot for the bike share key and a keypad to enter a ride code.
 Each dock has a red, yellow, and green light.
 A red light indicates a broken bike that cannot be unlocked or used.